funhaji/Taxus-Utilities/README.md

 ## 💻 How to Use

 Using the obfuscator is straightforward.
-Simply run the main script from your terminal and provide the path to the Python file you want to protect.
+Simply run the obfuscator, select your file and wait, the protected file is named `FileName_taxus_protected.py`.

-1.  **Run the Obfuscator**:
-    ```bash
-    python TaxusObfuscator.py your_script.py
-    ```
-2.  **Get the Protected File**: The tool will process your code and generate a new file, typically named `your_script_protected.py`, in the same directory.
-This new file is fully protected and ready for distribution.

 ### Example Transformation